DavidPeicho/manette-js/README.md

-# haptic-js
+# manette-js

 Input & action mapping library for JavaScript.

-> 🚧 haptic-js is released as a beta until the API is stabilized 🚧
+> 🚧 manette-js is released as a beta until the API is stabilized 🚧

 ![](./img/example.png)